 This is a series discussing Inclusion & Diversity at Square.
 Below, we’re talking about our strategy and approach to I&D. Scroll down for more posts in our series.

-Last summer, we released a report discussing our approach to inclusion and diversity.
-Consistent with the rest of the industry, we included data on our employee population.
+In 2017, we released our first report discussing our approach to inclusion and diversity, and consistent with the rest of the industry, data on our employee population.